[Moderate revision–posted 4/2/25 (replaces 8/15/24 edition)]

 Advertising guidelines are as follows:

 a.
-The hiring manager/departmental contact completes and submits the External Ad Request Form to Human Resources.
-The form contains a list of various avenues for recruitment, or the department can add others as needed.
+The hiring manager/departmental contact completes and submits the External Ad Request Form located on the Human Resources website.

 b.
 Human Resources obtains advertisement quote(s) and submits the information back to the hiring manager/departmental contact.
 After approval has been received, Human Resources will place the advertisement(s) in the selected source(s).